 \subsection{\ data}

-The first attempt to utilize \ data in order to extract meaningful information about the migration of the scientific population has been carried out in~\cite{bohannon2017introducing}.
+To our knowledge, the first attempt to utilise \ data in order to extract meaningful information about the migration of the scientific population has been carried out in~\cite{bohannon2017introducing}.
 The authors first claim that, despite having biases, \ data can be used to survey scientific migration given the high adoption rate by the academic population.
-Then, they provide a collection of basic statistics about the dataset without deepening the temporal evolution of the phenomenon nor introducing a network approach.
+Then, they provide a collection of basic statistics about the dataset without deepening the temporal evolution of the phenomenon nor adopting a network approach.